PoisotLab/ms_network_prediction/manuscript.md

 assumptions, and comparing predictions to empirical data gives us better insights about how much we ignore about the systems we model [see for example
-@Borowiec2021DeeLea, who provide an overview of deep learning techniques and concepts ecology and evolution].
-Although data on species interaction networks are currently limited in the size and spatial coverage, machine learning approaches have a demonstrated track record of revealing the "unreasonable effectiveness" of data [@Halevy2009UnrEff]; we argue that with a clear roadmap guiding the use of these methods, the task of predicting the structure of species interaction networks will become more attainable.
+@Borowiec2021DeeLea, who provide an overview of deep learning techniques and concepts in ecology and evolution].
+Although data on species interaction networks are currently limited in the size and spatial coverage, machine learning approaches have a demonstrated track record of revealing the "unreasonable effectiveness" of data [@Halevy2009UnrEff]; we argue that with a clear roadmap guiding the use of these methods, the task of predicting species interaction networks will become more attainable.

 # A case study: deep learning of spatially sparse host-parasite interactions